aditya-cherukuru/bengaluru-traffic-manager/README.md

 ## Usage
 **Once the application is running, you can:**

---Navigate through the various sections using the sidebar.
+- Navigate through the various sections using the sidebar.
---View the status of different traffic intersections.
+- View the status of different traffic intersections.
---Simulate faults and repairs on intersections.
+- Simulate faults and repairs on intersections.
---Observe system metrics in real-time.
+- Observe system metrics in real-time.